 Cons:

-- Lacks automated takeoffs and advanced estimating automation.
+- No automated takeoffs

 7. Clear Estimates (Best for Remodelers on a Budget)

-Clear Estimates is budget-friendly software created for remodelers.
+Clear Estimates is a budget-friendly software created for remodelers.
 It provides RemodelMax pricing quarterly and is specifically tailored for ZIP codes in the United States.
 It enables remodelers to generate room-by-room estimates easily and create branded proposals.

 Its user interface has ease of use as its design ethos and is therefore an excellent choice for non-technician home remodelers or contractors.